-This Guide is intended for those involved in identifying strategies and actions for the prevention and mitigation of election-related violence, such as electoral management bodies (EMBs), security sector agencies (SSAs) and other state and non-state actors, including organizations advocating for gender equality and women's empowerment.
+This Guide is intended for those involved in identifying strategies and actions for the prevention and mitigation of election-related violence and other risks to electoral processes.
+Users include electoral management bodies (EMBs), security sector agencies (SSAs) and other state and non-state actors, including organizations advocating for gender equality and women's empowerment.